kherleefer/kherleefer/README.md

 # Hi there,
-### I'm Kherleefer, Ceo & Co Founder kk Glister Technology
+### I'm Kherleefer, Software Engineer with high adolescent personality.

 ## About Me
 - 🔧 IT Technician specializing in Software Engineering, Cybersecurity, and Data Science as well as Blockchain Technology & Smart Contracts.